michaeluno/amazon-auto-links/readme.txt

 = 4.6.11 - 07/29/2021 =
 - Tweaked the behavior of showing unit errors to show them to the logged-in user with the privilege of edit units regardless of the `Show Errors` unit option.
 - Tweaked a UI visual element.
-- Fixed a bug that unnecessary background tasks were kept created for some locales, started in v4.6.9.
+- Fixed a bug that unnecessary background tasks were kept being created for some locales, started in v4.6.9.
 - Optimized the method to retrieve product ratings and prices for some locales.

 = 4.6.10 - 07/28/2021 =